himasheth/himasheth/README.md

 ```

 ### the present day
 I'm actively searching for a 2021 summer internship!
-I'm also pursuing my interest in tech for social good at [UW Blueprint](http://uwblueprint.org/) as a project dev.
+I'm also pursuing my interest in tech for social good at [UW Blueprint](http://uwblueprint.org/) as a project dev as well as working with [Dimagi](https://www.dimagi.com/) to create an app to diagnose/control the spread the spread of Tuberculosis.
 I'm also working as a full stack developer at [UW's Entrepreneurship Society](http://entsoc.ca/).
 In my spare time, I'm working on my personal website but also reading about other sectors in tech such as fintech, e-commerce, and technical writing.
 Please feel free to reach out if you want to discuss any of these topics!
 I'm always looking for others to learn from.

 ### connect with me! :iphone: